Featuring 2016 Nobel Laureate in Chemistry Sir Fraser Stoddart

 The design and synthesis of artificial molecular machines (AMMs) with machine-like behavior, as it expressed at the nanoscale level, through the use of mechanically interlocked molecules (MIMs) opens the gates to unprecedented opportunities in many fields of science and technology, including the synthesis of sequence-controlled polymers and the release of cargoes (drugs) mechanisorbed on to flat two-dimensional surfaces and on to nanoparticles.

 Join ACS President H.N.
 Cheng for “Frontier Fridays” a mini-series that explores new frontiers in science that will revolutionize the future of the human race.
 During this third free interactive broadcast, 2016 Nobel Laureate in Chemistry Sir Fraser Stoddart of Northwestern University will discuss his award winning research regarding artificial molecular machines as well as his current research regarding molecular pumps and motors working away-from-equilibrium on surfaces as well as in solution.
-Register now to discover an introduction to the current state of the field as well as a look into the potential future it holds for not only chemistry, but also for the materials and medical sciences.
+Discover an introduction to the current state of the field as well as a look into the potential future it holds for not only chemistry, but also for the materials and medical sciences.

-This ACS Webinar is moderated by Young-Shin Jun (Chair of Science & Technology Subcommittee of the ACS Committee on Science) of the Washington University in St. Louis.
+This ACS Webinar was moderated by Young-Shin Jun (Chair of Science & Technology Subcommittee of the ACS Committee on Science) of the Washington University in St. Louis.
 The “Frontier Fridays” Webinar Series are organized by ACS President H.N.
 Cheng, Michael Morello (Division Representative, ACS Committee on Science) Retired formerly PepsiCo R&D, Young-Shin Jun of Washington University in St. Louis, and Martin G. Kociolek (Chair of the ACS Committee on Science) of Penn State Behrend, and co-produced with the ACS Committee on Science.

 What You Will Learn